fatihonay/Deep-Learning-Journey/docs/source/Case_Studies/Exo_BCI.md

 This dataset contains multimodal recordings from a brain–machine interface (BMI) training study involving seven healthy adult participants (ages 20–30, Mean = 24.3, SD = 3.8).
 The study focused on open-loop and closed-loop control of a lower-limb exoskeleton (Rex Bionics) using EEG and inertial sensor data.
 Each participant completed nine sessions over several weeks, structured into training and trial phases.
 ```

+Actually this dataset consist of two modalities;
+- **EEG:** 60 scalp channels + 4 EOG channels
+- **IMU** 3-axis accelerometer, gyroscope, magnetometer, and quaternion

+We will ignore IMU data and focus on EEG signals.
+Of course you can also benefit from IMU modality to incorporate your decoding system with more information.
+For now, let me to delve into EEG dataset for our journey.

+## Task Structure

+Each session includes multiple motor imagery tasks organized as follows:

+**Training:** The training phase is used to calibrate the BMI decoder.
+Participants perform motor imagery tasks without feedback.

+**Trial:** The trial phase consists of 12 closed-loop BMI trials per session, labeled trial01 to trial12.
+During these trials, participants use motor imagery to control the exoskeleton in real time.

+Block 1: Trials 1–4
+Block 2: Trials 5–8
+Block 3: Trials 9–12

+**walk6min / stop6min:** After completing the 12 trials, participants perform two extended motor imagery tasks:

+walk6min – Imagining continuous walking for 6 minutes
+stop6min – Imagining standing still for 6 minutes